-Our named executive officers also serve as executive officers of Targa Resources GP LLC (the "general partner"), which is the general partner of Targa Resources Partners LP (the "Partnership"), a publicly traded Delaware limited partnership.
-The Company owns a 13.3% interest in the Partnership, including the 2% general partner interest, and is the indirect parent of the general partner.
-The compensation information described in this CD&A and contained in the tables that follow reflects all compensation received by our named executive officers for the services they provide to us and for the services they provide to the general partner and the Partnership for the years covered.
+Our named executive officers also serve as executive officers of Targa Resources GP LLC (the "General Partner"), which is the General Partner of Targa Resources Partners LP (the "Partnership"), a publicly traded Delaware limited partnership.
+The Company owns a 12.7% interest in the Partnership, including the 2% General Partner interest, and is the indirect parent of the General Partner.
+The compensation information described in this CD&A and contained in the tables that follow reflects all compensation received by our named executive officers for the services they provide to us and for the services they provide to the General Partner and the Partnership for the years covered.

-All decisions regarding this compensation are made by the Compensation Committee, except that long-term equity incentive awards recommended by the Compensation Committee under the Targa Resources Partners Long-Term Incentive Plan are approved by the board of directors of the general partner who oversees that plan.
+All decisions regarding this compensation are made by the Compensation Committee, except that long-term equity incentive awards recommended by the Compensation Committee under the Targa Resources Partners Long-Term Incentive Plan are approved by the board of directors of the General Partner who oversees that plan.
 The named executive officers devote their time as needed to the conduct of our business and affairs and the conduct of the Partnership's business and affairs.
-During 2013, the Partnership reimbursed us and our affiliates for the compensation of our named executive officers pursuant to the Partnership's partnership agreement and, until its expiration in April 2013, the terms, and subject to the limitations, of the Omnibus Agreement.
-See "- Transactions with Related Persons-Omnibus Agreement" for additional information regarding the Partnership's reimbursement obligations for 2013 following the expiration of the Omnibus Agreement.
+During 2014, the Partnership reimbursed us and our affiliates for the compensation of our named executive officers pursuant to the Partnership's partnership agreement.
+See "-Transactions with Related Persons-Reimbursement of Operating and General and Administrative Expense" for additional information regarding the Partnership's reimbursement obligations.

-The Compensation Committee believes that the actions it has taken to govern compensation in a responsible way as described in this CD&A and the Company's performance over its trading history demonstrate that our compensation programs are structured to pay reasonable amounts for performance based on our understanding of the markets and that our shareholders have realized substantial returns since our 2010 initial public offering.
+The Compensation Committee believes that the actions it has taken to govern compensation in a responsible way as described in this CD&A and the Company's performance over its trading history demonstrate that our compensation programs are structured to pay reasonable amounts for performance based on our understanding of the markets in which we compete for executive talent and the returns our shareholders have realized.

-We held our first advisory say on pay vote regarding executive compensation at our 2011 Annual Meeting.
-At that meeting, more than 99% of the votes cast by our shareholders approved the compensation paid to our named executive officers as described in the CD&A and the other related compensation tables and disclosures contained in our Proxy Statement filed with the SEC on April 4, 2011.
-The Board of Directors and the Compensation Committee reviewed the results of this vote and concluded that with this level of support, no changes to our compensation design and philosophy needed to be considered as a result of the vote.
-In accordance with the preference expressed by our shareholders to conduct an advisory vote on executive compensation every three years, the next advisory vote will occur as part of our 2014 Annual Meeting.
+We held our last advisory say on pay vote regarding executive compensation at our 2014 Annual Meeting.
+At that meeting, more than 99% of the votes cast by our shareholders approved the compensation paid to our named executive officers as described in the CD&A and the other related compensation tables and disclosures contained in our Proxy Statement filed with the SEC on April 7, 2014.
+The Board of Directors and the Compensation Committee reviewed the results of this vote and concluded that with this level of support, no changes to our compensation design and philosophy needed to be considered.
+In accordance with the preference expressed by our shareholders to conduct an advisory vote on executive compensation every three years, the next advisory vote will occur as part of the 2017 Annual Meeting.
+At the 2017 Annual Meeting, our shareholders will also have the opportunity to vote on the frequency of future advisory votes on executive compensation.